 In early days only conventional over current relays were used for busbar protection.
 But it is desired that fault in any feeder or transformer connected to the busbar should not disturb busbar system.
 In viewing of this time setting of busbar protection relays are made lengthy.
 So when faults occurs on busbar itself, it takes much time to isolate the bus from source which may came much damage in the bus system.

+In recent days, the second zone distance protection relays on incoming feeder, with operating time of 0.3 to 0.5 seconds have been applied for busbar protection.
+But this scheme has also a main disadvantage.
+This scheme of protection can not discriminate the faulty section of the busbar.
 Now days, electrical power system deals with huge amount of power.
 Hence any interruption in total bus system causes big loss to the company.
 So it becomes essential to isolate only faulty section of busbar during bus fault.

+Another drawback of second zone distance protection scheme is that, sometime the clearing time is not short enough to ensure the system stability.
 To overcome the above mentioned difficulties, differential busbar protection scheme with an operating time less than 0.1 sec., is commonly applied to many SHT bus systems.

 Differential Busbar Protection